workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 ### Notes on the `.app` executable file <a id="notes-on-the-app-executable-file"></a>

 The file that is actually executed by macOS when starting your `.app` bundle will **not** have the standard `.dll` extension.
-If your publish folder contents, which go inside the `.app` bundle, do not have both a `MyApp` \(exectuable\) and a `MyApp.dll`, things are probably not generating properly, and macOS will probably not be able to start your `.app` properly.
+If your publish folder contents, which go inside the `.app` bundle, do not have both a `MyApp` \(executable\) and a `MyApp.dll`, things are probably not generating properly, and macOS will probably not be able to start your `.app` properly.

 [Some recent changes in the way .NET Core is distributed and notarized on macOS](https://docs.microsoft.com/en-us/dotnet/core/install/macos-notarization-issues) have caused the `MyApp` executable \(also called the "app host" in the linked documentation\) to not be generated. **You need this file to be generated in order for your `.app` to function properly.** To make sure this gets generated, do one of the following: